Toni Braxton: 1996–1999: Secrets and financial issues

 In June 1996, Braxton released her second album Secrets.
 Motivated "to include a little bit of everything", Braxton reteamed with Babyface, but also worked with R. Kelly, Tony Rich, and David Foster on the album, which she co-produced.
 A major success, it peaked at number two on the Billboard 200 and reached the top ten on most international charts.
 After 92 weeks in the charts, Secrets was certified 8× platinum, becoming Braxton's second straight 8 million-seller.
 Internationally, Secrets sold more than 15 million copies, further cementing Braxton's superstar status.
-The album's first single, "You're Makin' Me High", marked Braxton's first number-one hit on the US Billboard Hot 100, while follow-up "Un-Break My Heart", a ballad written and composed by Diane Warren, became the biggest hit of Braxton's career yet.
-It spent eleven consecutive weeks at number one on the Hot 100 and enjoyed worldwide top five success.
+The album's lead single, "You're Makin' Me High", became Braxton's first number-one hit on the US Billboard Hot 100.
+Its follow-up, the Diane Warren-penned ballad "Un-Break My Heart", achieved even greater global success, ultimately becoming the biggest hit of her career.

 As a result, Braxton topped several of Billboards year-end charts, and won two Grammy Awards; one for Best Female Pop Vocal Performance for "Un-Break My Heart" and Best Female R&B Vocal Performance for "You're Makin' Me High" as well as two American Music Awards for Favorite Female Soul/R&B Artist and Favorite Soul/R&B Album.
 Still waiting on her financial rewards, Braxton eventually launched an unsuccessful lawsuit against Arista and LaFace Records.
 Soon after, she filed for chapter 7 bankruptcy.
 Public reaction to these events was very harsh, having been expressed most clearly in an interview on The Oprah Winfrey Show.

 Braxton has appeared in two Disney Broadway shows: She made her Broadway debut as Belle in Beauty and the Beast beginning September 9, 1998, when she replaced Kim Huber.
 During her run in the show Alan Menken wrote and composed a new song for the musical, titled "A Change in Me", which he specially wrote and composed for Braxton, and was still being used in the musical as of late July 2014.
 She left the production on February 28, 1999, and was succeeded by Andrea McArdle.
 Her role in Beauty and the Beast marked the first (and only) time a black woman commanded the leading role of Belle on Broadway.
 (In the UK, Michelle Gayle played the role in the West End.)
 It also marked the first time a black woman would star in a Disney musical on Broadway.
 In 1999, the lawsuit against LaFace Records was settled and Braxton was given back all her possessions, giving her time to record The Heat, her first album in four years.